 “My apologies.
 If you will follow me?”

-Erin walked with the tall maid in the corridors for silence for a few minutes.
+Erin walked with the tall maid in the corridors in silence for a few minutes.
 It was hard to reestablish the conversation after all that.
 Erin cleared her throat silently, and then spoke up.

 “Um, we were in there a long time.
 Was Lady Magnolia busy?”